 Gayatri Mantra is regarded as the highest and most powerful Hindu prayer.
 Brahmarishi Vishvamitra is said to have found the sacred Gayatri Mantra.
 It is a verse from a sukta of the Rigveda, and Gayatri is the name of the Vedic meter in which the verse is composed.

 ॐ भूर्भुवः स्वः तत्सवितुर्वरेण्यम भर्गो देवस्य धीमहि।

 धियो यो नः प्रचोदयात॥

 Aum Bhur Bhuvah Svah Tat Savitur Varenyam Bhargo Devasya Dheemahi

 Dhiyo Yo Nah Prachodayat

-Vishvamitra had faced numerous difficulties along his journey towards becoming a Brahmarishi.
-This made him mellow, freeing him up of his greed, jealousy, anger, and all other negative emotions.
+Vishvamitra faced numerous difficulties along his journey toward becoming a Brahmarishi.
+This made him mellow, freeing him from his greed, jealousy, anger, and other negative emotions.
 Once a Brahmin tried his level best to bother him and make him angry.
-But Vishvamitra continued to remain calm and smiling throughout; thus proving that he had gained complete control over his emotions and passions.
+But Vishvamitra remained calm and smiling throughout, thus proving that he had gained complete control over his emotions and passions.

 He continued his intense sadhana for many years until the day Lord Brahma appeared before him.
 Lord Brahma was pleased with his austerity and called him a Brahma Rishi.
 Rishi Vasishtha also appeared before Vishvamitra and said, “Indeed, you are a Brahma Rishi.”

 After facing thousands of years of massive problems, Vishvamitra was finally conferred the title of Brahmarishi by both Lord Brahma and Rishi Vasishtha.